tbatunclax/web1-workbook/assignments/S13-homework.md

 In a class selector the class name is preceded by a period "." and in an ID selector, the name is preceded by a hash character "#".
 Both CSS and Javascript can access and manipulate the HTML tags using the specific ID or class name selectors.

 Specificity is the means by which browsers decide which CSS property values are the most relevant to an element.
 It is the score/rank that determines which style declarations are applied to an element.
-If there are two or more conflicting CSS rules that point to the same element, for example by the ID and class, the specificity of ID ranks higher than a class, and therefore, the ID's rules will ultimately be applied.
+If there are two or more conflicting CSS rules that point to the same element, for example by the ID and class, the specificity of an ID ranks higher than a class, and therefore, the ID's rules will ultimately be applied.